grid-control/grid-control/docs/config.rst

      * StartMatcher_ (alias: start)

 * ``<broker prefix> order`` = <enum: SOURCE|MATCHER> (Default: MATCHER)
-    Specifiy the order of the filtered list
+    Specify the order of the filtered list

 * ``<broker prefix> entries`` = <integer> (Default: 0)
     Specify the number of broker results to store in the job requirements (0: no limit)